Ilford XP2 Film Review

 Aside from that convenience, there are some interesting creative implications for shooters of Ilford XP2.

-You can shoot XP2 at ISO 50 and at ISO 800 on the same roll - develop is as standard - and get great images from both!
+You can shoot XP2 at ISO 50 and at ISO 800 on the same roll - develop is as standard - and get great images from both.
+You're much less able to do this with a film like Ilford HP5.
 Of course there will be differences in the aesthetic of the photos: typically an underexposed XP2 frame will be sharp but with large grain and vice versa.

-But to capture detailed and balanced images across this range make it the perfect B&W film for heading out in changeable weather and lighting conditions.
+But to capture detailed and balanced images across this range of film speeds make it the perfect B&W film for heading out in changeable weather and lighting conditions.

 Ilford XP2 film sample photo